capablemonkey/dwolla-devportal/app/guides/transfer-money-between-users/05-attach-verified-bank.md

 # Step 5: Attach a verified funding source

 Next we will attach a verified funding source for Joe Buyer, and we’ll need to verify the funding source using micro-deposits.
-This method takes at least a day to complete, as we must wait for the user to tell us the micro-deposit amounts after they appear in their bank statement.
+This method takes at least a day to complete, as we must wait for the user to tell us the micro-deposit amounts after they appear in their bank statement or online transaction history.

 Create a funding source, as you did before: